CarlosOT2/GestaoProdutosVendas/.docs/en/How is The Website Structured.md

 <pre>
 /db
-│── backup_logs/   # Contém logs de erros da rotina de backup, como erros de execução, verificação, etc...
-│── db_backups/
+│── backup_logs/   # Logs errors that occur during backup and restore execution │── db_backups/
-│   │── backups/             # Armazena o arquivo de backup
+│   │── backups/             # Stores backup file
-│   │── .backup_functions.js # Código-fonte do backup e restauração
+│   │── .backup_functions.js # Source code for backup and restore functions
-│   │── backup_db.bat        # Script que realiza o backup
+│   │── backup_db.bat        # Script that executes backup function
-│   │── restore_db.bat       # Script que realiza a restauração
+│   │── restore_db.bat       # Script that executes restore function
-│── db_gestaoprodutosvendas/ # Armazena as migrations e seeds do banco de dados
+│── db_gestaoprodutosvendas/ # Stores database migrations and seeds
-│── db_config.js             # Arquivo que será usado pelas rotas para se comunicar com o banco de dados │── db_knex_file.js          # Arquivo de configuração do banco de dados próprio do knex
-│── root_credentials.js      # Funções usadas para recuperação e criação da credencial root do banco de dados
+│── db_config.js             # File used by the routes to communicate with the database │── db_knex_file.js          # Database configuration file made by knex │── root_credentials.js      # Functions used to retrieve the database root credentials and create them locally
 </pre>

 <pre>
 /routes
 │── dashboard.js
-│   │── Get /          # Calcula dados brutos de vendas e gera o lucro com base nos valores brutos
+│   │── Get /          # Calculates gross sales data and generates profit based on gross values
-│   │── Get /overview  # Obtém um resumo de produtos e vendas. por exemplo; produto mais vendido e lucro mensal │── produtos.js
+│   │── Get /overview  # Get a summary of the produtos and vendas tables. example; best-selling product and monthly profit │── produtos.js
-│   │── Get /          # Obtêm os registros da tabela produtos
+│   │── Get /          # Gets records from the produtos table
-│   │── Get /fitrar    # Obtêm e filtra os registros da tabela produtos, com 'req.query' │   │── Post /         # Adiciona um produto à tabela produtos
+│   │── Get /fitrar    # Gets and filters records from the produtos table, with 'req.query' │   │── Post /         # Add a product to the produtos table │   │── Post /upload   # Every image will go through this endpoint for verification.
+The obtained paths are used in default Post
-│   │── Post /upload   # Toda imagem passará por esta rota para verificação.
-Os caminhos obtidos são usados ​​no Post padrão │   │── Put /:id       # Modifica registros específicos da tabela produtos │   │── Delete /:id    # Deleta registros da tabela produtos │── vendas.js
+│   │── Put /:id       # Modify records from the produtos table │   │── Delete /:id    # Delete records from the produtos table │── vendas.js
-│   │── Get /          # Obtêm os registros da tabela vendas
+│   │── Get /          # Gets records from the vendas table
-│   │── Get /filtrar   # Obtêm e filtra os registros da tabela vendas, com 'req.query' │   │── Post /         # Adiciona uma/várias vendas à tabela vendas
-│   │── Delete /:id    # Deleta registros da tabela vendas
+│   │── Get /filtrar   # Gets and filters records from the vendas table, with 'req.query' │   │── Post /         # Add one or more sales to the vendas table │   │── Delete /:id    # Delete records from the vendas table
 </pre>